Izudavo/AltSchool_2ndSememsterProject_WebServerLandingPage/README.md

+Here's the updated version of your document with the recent progress and the SSL configuration:

+---

 # Web Server Landing Page

-This repository documents the steps for provisioning an EC2 instance, setting up a web server, deploying an HTML landing page, and configuring networking.
+This repository documents the steps for provisioning an EC2 instance, setting up a web server, deploying an HTML landing page, and configuring networking, including setting up SSL for secure access.

 ## Provisioning the Server
 - **Cloud Provider**: AWS EC2